Nurturing Curiosity - A New Chapter Begins

 As both a teacher and a parent, I know the emotional tug-of-war.

 I know the guilt.
+I know the worry.

 I know the feeling of Googling “Is it normal for my child to ask 67 questions before breakfast?”